Moons of Neptune: Nereid

 Nereid is the third-largest moon of Neptune.
-It has a prograde but very eccentric orbit and is believed to be a former regular satellite that was scattered to its current orbit through gravitational interactions during Triton's capture.
+It has a prograde, but very eccentric, orbit and is believed to be a former regular satellite that was scattered to its current orbit through gravitational interactions during Triton's capture.
 Water ice has been spectroscopically detected on its surface.
 Early measurements of Nereid showed large, irregular variations in its visible magnitude, which were speculated to be caused by forced precession or chaotic rotation combined with an elongated shape and bright or dark spots on the surface.
 This was disproved in 2016, when observations from the Kepler space telescope showed only minor variations.
-Thermal modeling based on infrared observations from the Spitzer and Herschel space telescopes suggest that Nereid is only moderately elongated which disfavours forced precession of the rotation.
+Thermal modeling based on infrared observations from the Spitzer and Herschel space telescopes suggest that Nereid is only moderately elongated, which disfavours forced precession of the rotation.
 The thermal model also indicates that the surface roughness of Nereid is very high, likely similar to the Saturnian moon Hyperion.

 Nereid dominates the normal irregular satellites of Neptune, having about 98% of the mass of Neptune's entire irregular satellite system altogether (if Triton is not counted).
 This is similar to the situation of Phoebe at Saturn.
-If it is counted as a normal irregular satellite (but not Triton), then Nereid is also by far the largest normal irregular satellite known, having about two-thirds the mass of all normal irregular moons combined.
+It is also larger by far than all normal irregular satellites, having about two-thirds the mass of all non-Triton irregular moons combined.

+Spectroscopic observations conducted by the James Webb Space Telescope have shown that Nereid's spectrum differs significantly from those of minor planets in the outer Solar System.
+Although many irregular satellites share similarities with Kuiper belt objects, Nereid does not correspond to the observed spectral types of Kuiper belt objects, implying that it likely formed around Neptune instead of being captured.
+If this interpretation is confirmed, Nereid would represent the only intact original moon of Neptune to have survived Triton's destructive arrival.